Personal Leasing is form of leasing to get the use of a vehicle without taking ownership

 However, repaying a lower amount of the purchase price each month means that the actual monthly payments are lower in contract hire than for a fully amortised lease.

 Advantages of Personal Leasing

 Because the leasing company recovers VAT on the price of the vehicle the rentals for

 passenger cars will be lower than comparable finance instalments for Personal Contract Purchase (PCP).

 Because the vehicle is leased, the normal responsibilities of ownerhip, such as sourcing

 the best deal and obtaining the best resale (or 'residual') value, are avoided, as

 is the risk of the residual value being less than expected.

-If you terminated the lease earlier than expected then you may be required to pay
+If the lease agreement is terminated earlier than expected then the lessee may be